bundasmanu/skin_mnist/README.md

 * Vascular skin lesions;

 ## Limitations of this dataset
-The main limitations of this benchmarks are:
+The main limitations of this benchmark are:
 * High unbalanced classes (Sample distributions between classes are very disproportional);
 * Small number of samples;
 * Problem with high complexity;